 I'm glad you're here!
 I'm an educator with a decade of classroom experience in various grades throughout elementary and middle school.
-As a social studies specialist, I'm passionate about bringing history to life for students and adults too.
+As a social studies specialist, I'm passionate about bringing history to life for students and older adults too.
 I don't know about you, but I've found myself teaching in schools that provided few (and sometimes zero) social studies curricula or materials.
 It can be daunting to find high-quality social studies resources.
 My goal is to share tips, engaging activities, and low-prep social studies activities including virtual field trips around the world!

 In addition, since 2018, I have been the host of the First Year Teacher Mentor Group.
 This is a community of new and seasoned educators that share ideas, encouragement, and offer support.
 With teachers facing burnout and new teachers leaving the field of education in under three years, this group is a safe space for educators to collaborate.
 No one can go through teaching alone.

 I attended Eastern Washington University, and hold a Bachelor of Arts in Education with a double major in Elementary Education and Secondary Social Studies Education.
 I have a minor in Communication Studies with an emphasis in Intercultural Communication.
 I also hold a Leadership credential from Harvard University.

 I taught first grade for five years in several different capacities.
 I've also